zongben/dbout.nvim/README.md

 `:Dbout EditConnection`
 `:Dbout AttachConnection`

-After open/attach a connection, a buffer for that database connection will be connected.
+After opening or attaching a connection, a buffer for that database connection is created, named Queryer.
-Inside the connection buffer:
+Inside the Queryer buffer:

 `F5` – Execute the current SQL query
+`F11` – Format SQL
-`F12` – List all tables in the database
+`F12` – Open Inspector

+The Inspector is a buffer used for inspecting database objects.
+Within the Inspector buffer:

+`H` and `L` – Switch between tabs
+`I` – Inspect more details, such as table columns, triggers, views, etc.